archieeeeeeeeeee/ELITE-EXAM-ANSWERS/README.md

 This repository contains all my answers for the ELITE EXAM.

-All files in this repository are answers for the exam, including the document `ELITE EXAM 1.2.docx` located in the `FOLDER/` directory.
+All files in this repository are answers for the exam, including the document `ELITE EXAM 1.2.docx` located in the `EXAM ANSWERS/` directory.

 ## Album Sales PHP Web Application